Will Lewis (American football): Executive career

 Lewis was hired by the Kansas City Chiefs of the National Football League on May 16, 2013.

 In 2018, Lewis became the general manager of the Memphis Express of the Alliance of American Football.
 The following year, he was hired by the XFL's Houston Roughnecks as assistant director of pro personnel under fellow ex-AAF GM Randy Mueller.

+On December 28, 2023, Lewis was out with the Brahmas after resignation from Head Coach Hines Ward.

+On July 5, 2024, Lewis was hired by the Houston Roughnecks to be their new general manager.

 Personal life

-Lewis is the father of Ryan Lewis, an NFL cornerback with the Miami Dolphins and a cousin of ESPN analyst Louis Riddick and Robb Riddick, who is a former running back for the Buffalo Bills.
+Lewis is the father of Ryan Lewis, an XFL cornerback with the Brahmas and a cousin of ESPN analyst Louis Riddick and Robb Riddick, who is a former running back for the Buffalo Bills.
 Will has been married to his wife, Kimmberly, since 1993 and they have 3 grown children, Ryan, Drew and Troy.
 Will also has a daughter, Krysta.